About the Art Textile and Fibre Craft Workshop Experiences

-What drives Colleen's enthusiasm is the opportunity to share her extensive knowledge of Felting, Dyeing, Fibre and Textile Manipulation techniques with those wishing to try out something new or to the more experienced student wanting to extend their skills.
+What drives Colleen's enthusiasm is the opportunity to share her extensive knowledge of Felting, Dyeing, Fibre and Textile Manipulation techniques with anyone wishing to try out something new or to the more experienced students ready to extend their skills.

 Contemporary Basket Maker - Multi Media Artist - Writer - Tutor

 Anita, a multi media artist, has a passion for using found and foraged materials to weave and sculpt baskets and other art forms.
 Over the past several years she has adapted her basic construction techniques to accommodate raw and natural materials and inorganic materials to create ‘Wild’ baskets.
 Anita's creative energy is infectious; you will not only learn traditional basket making methods but she will also encourage your wild ideas to flow.